How To Spot an Ectopic Pregnancy

 - Vaginal Bleeding.
 If you do not suspect pregnancy, you may think that vaginal bleeding is your normal monthly menstruation.
 However, unlike the normal menstrual blood, vaginal blood in ectopic pregnancy may be dark brown and watery.
 Additionally, it’s not “continuous,” it often starts and stops.

 - Abdominal Pain.
 Since a lot of things can cause tummy pain, such as indigestion and gas, it will be hard to use this symptom to spot an ectopic pregnancy.
 However, if you are keen to know how to prevent ectopic pregnancy complications, you must take note of abdominal pain.
 Typically, you can feel this pain on one side of your lower abdomen.

 - Shoulder Pain.
 To be more specific, you will feel the pain on your shoulder tip.
 This is the point where your shoulder ends and your arm begins.
-Doctors call it “referred pain,” and it might happen when a ruptured ectopic pregnancy causes internal bleeding which affects the diaphragm (the diaphragm and shoulder tip has the same set of sensory nerves).
+Doctors call it “referred pain,” and it might happen when a ruptured ectopic pregnancy causes internal bleeding which affects the diaphragm (the diaphragm and shoulder tip have the same set of sensory nerves).

 - Pain during urination and bowel movement.
 With an ectopic pregnancy, you may experience pain when you pee or pass stool.
 Diarrhea may also be included.